Identifying and Understanding the Types of MS

 The most common type of MS is called RRMS.
 It is defined by temporary periods called relapses, flare-ups or exacerbations, when new symptoms appear.

-- Clearly defined attacks of worsening neurologic condition
+- Individuals with this MS type experience clearly defined attacks of worsening neurologic condition.

-- Relapses, or flare-up attacks, followed by partial or complete recovery periods
+- Relapses, or flare-up attacks, occur followed by partial or complete recovery periods.

-- Close to 85 percent of initial patient diagnoses are relapsing-remitting MS
+- Close to 85% of initial patient diagnoses are relapsing-remitting MS.

-- About 10 percent of patients diagnosed with MS have primary-progressive MS
+- About 10% of individuals diagnosed with MS have primary-progressive MS.

-- It tends to develop following initial period of relapsing-remitting MS
+- SPMS tends to develop following initial period of relapsing-remitting MS.

-- Prior to disease-modifying medications, an estimated 50 percent of patients with relapse-remitting MS developed secondary-progressive MS within 10 years
+- Prior to disease-modifying medications, an estimated 50% of individuals with relapse-remitting MS developed secondary-progressive MS within 10 years.

 - Not enough data is available to determine if treatment significantly delays disease progression.

-- Patients may or may not experience some recovery following relapses, but the disease continues to progress
+- Individuals may or may not experience some recovery following relapses, but the disease continues to progress.

-- This is a relatively rare type of multiple sclerosis, accounting for only 5 percent of patient cases.
+- This is a relatively rare type of multiple sclerosis, accounting for only 5% of patient cases.